Close×

 By Joey Toupin

-However, when we look at its definition, mental health represents a " state of well-being that allows everyone to realize their potential, cope with the normal challenges of life, work successfully and productively, and be able to contribute to the community " (WHO, 2024).
-So, it is a mental state of well-being
+However, when we look at its definition, mental health is described as “a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and successfully, and is able to make a contribution to his or her community” (WHO, 2024).
+It is, therefore, a mental state of well-being

-in which a person can achieve their goals, connect with others, and function productively in their environment.
-It's clear thatan athlete with good mental health is an athlete whose performance is much more likely to be optimized.
+in which a person can achieve their goals, connect with others, and function productively within their environment.
+One need look no further to see thatan athlete with good mental health is an athlete whose performance is far more likely to be optimized.

-What can sometimes be challenging isfinding a way to contribute to the development of mentally healthy athletes while also helping to normalize the mental health issues experienced by athletes so that they can more easily seek help.
-How can these two aspects be combined?
+One challenge that sometimes arises isfinding a way to support athletes’ mental health while also helping to normalize the mental health issues they face, so that they feel more comfortable seeking help.
+How can we balance these two aspects?

-In particular, by promoting a climate of psychological safety around athletes.
-Behaviors that ensure psychological safety aim to create a positive environment that promotes the psychological well-being of all by developing relationships of trust and respect for their psychological integrity (Fransen et al., 2020).
+In particular, by fostering a climate of psychological safety for athletes.
+Behaviors that ensure psychological safety aim to create a positive environment that promotes the psychological well-being of everyone by fostering trusting relationships and respecting their psychological integrity (Fransen et al., 2020).
 Such an environment prevents burnout and improves overall health (Fransen et al., 2020).

-Psychological safety takes shape when athletes are made aware that: (a) they can try new things, (b) failures and mistakes are part of the process, (c) poor performances are learning opportunities, (d) that the people around them are there to help them if needed, (e) that coaches also have challenges to overcome and that they too ask for help, (f) that athletes will be included as they are, and (g) that it is encouraged to be authentic and vulnerable.
-Athletes will understand that if something is wrong (e.g., loss of motivation, symptoms of anxiety, concussions, or eating disorders, witnesses or victims of psychological, sexual, physical, or neglectful abuse, etc.), they will feel confident that they will be heard and welcomed, and that their place on the team will not be jeopardized if they need to step away to take care of themselves.
+Psychological safety takes shape when athletes are made aware that: (a) they can try new things, (b) failures and mistakes are part of the process, (c) poor performances are learning opportunities, (d) that the people around them are there to help them when needed, (e) that coaches, too, face challenges and also seek help, (f) that athletes will be accepted just as they are, and (g) that being authentic and vulnerable is encouraged.
+Athletes will understand that if something is wrong (e.g., loss of motivation, symptoms of anxiety, concussions, or eating disorders; witnessing or experiencing psychological, sexual, or physical abuse, or neglect, etc.), they will feel confident that they will be heard and welcomed, and that their place on the team will not be jeopardized if they need to step back to take care of themselves.

-Let's take responsibility for creating an environment where athletes are mentally healthy and where it's easy for those who need it to seek help.
-Everyone wins, both in terms of health and performance.
+Let’s take responsibility for creating an environment where athletes can maintain their mental health and where it’s easy for those who need it to seek help.
+Everyone benefits, both in terms of health and performance.

 For further reading, see: Fransen et al. (2020); Gosai et al. (2023); Hägglund et al. (2023); Jowett et al.